bregman-arie/devops-exercises/README.md

 <details>
 <summary>What is the difference between TCP and UDP?</summary><br><b>

 TCP establishes a connection between the client and the server to guarantee the order of the packages, on the other hand, UDP does not establish a connection between client and server and doesn't handle package order.
-This makes UDP more lightweight than TCP and a perfect candidate for streaming services.
+This makes UDP more lightweight than TCP and a perfect candidate for services like streaming.

+[Penguintutor.com](http://www.penguintutor.com/linux/basic-network-reference) provides a good explanation.
 </b></details>

 <details>